 ImageSource using the DocumentModelConvertToImageSource(ImageSaveOptions) method.

-These outputs are especially useful in WPF applications, by providing a means to embed a document in your WPF application with DocumentViewer and Image controls, as shown in our GemBox.Document Sample Explorer WPF samples.
+These outputs are especially useful in WPF applications, by providing a means to embed a document in your WPF application with DocumentViewer and Image controls, as shown in our GemBox.Document WPF examples.

 // Assign a DocumentModel instance to DocumentViewer control. documentViewer.Document = document.ConvertToXpsDocument(SaveOptions.XpsDefault).GetFixedDocumentSequence(); // Assign a DocumentModel instance to Image control. image.Source = document.ConvertToImageSource(SaveOptions.ImageDefault);